Ethan-Blank/MovieRecommender/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+ >   * Project provides an opportunity to learn a GUI framework
+ >   * Project provides a utility that all group members find useful
+ >   * Project provides an opportunity for creativity
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  >   * C++